 All derivatives held are used to hedge interest rate risk.
 The bank does not hold any derivatives for trading.
-At 31 December 2002 and 31 December 2001 the maturity of the notional principal amounts and replacement cost of non-trading financial instruments, all entered into with Lloyds TSB Bank pic were as follows:
+At 31 December 2002 and 31 December 2001 the maturity of the notional principal amounts and replacement cost of non-trading financial instruments, all entered into with Lloyds TSB Bank plc were as follows:

-Between one and One year or less and five years Over five years Total Interest rate related contracts Notional principal Em Replacement cost Em Notional principal Erri Replacement cost £m Notional principal £m Replacement cost Em Notional principal Em Replacement cost £m 31 December 2002 52 236 - - 288 · - 31 December 2001 20 - 156 • - - 176 -
+One year or less One year or less and five years Total Interest rate related contracts Notional principal £m Replacement cost £m Notional principal Em Replacement cost £m Notional principal £m Replacement cost £m Notional principal £m Replacement cost £m 31 December 2002 52 236 288 31 December 2001 20 - 156 - - • 176 -